-These four points reflect a systemic problem, not unique to our TSA.
-The nationwide shortage of mental health professionals is well-documented, and pediatric specialists are in especially short supply.
-To reverse this trend will require a long-term solution, but the rising numbers of children who need care cannot wait.
+These four points reflect a systemic problem that's not unique to our TSA.
+The nationwide shortage of mental health professionals is well documented, and pediatric specialists are in especially short supply.
+Reversing this trend will require a long-term solution, and the rising number of children in need of care cannot wait.
 For Nemours to address the needs of children in our TSA rapidly and effectively, we need to support local providers who can see children now, in their own communities.